Who is a lay associate?

 How can I find out who is a disqualified lay person?

 The Law Society of NSW is bound by the Legal Profession Uniform Law (NSW) to retain a register of persons who have been disqualified from being employed by a legal practice.
-You can access this list at Register of Disqualified Persons or by looking at a hard copy of the list held by the Law Society of NSW Library.
+You can access this list at the Register of Disqualified Persons or by looking at a hard copy of the list held by the Law Society's Library.